pablo-mayrgundter/http/README.md

 the server is started.
 Does Content-Type inference based on file extensions (e.g. html, js, png, jpg).

+Currently disables any type of cacheing as I use it mostly for local development and want to avoid versioning mistakes.

 To run:
 ```
 java net.http.Server